 Functional group and bloom season: Sixweeks fescue is a short annual grass that flowers from March to June (Smith and Aiken 2017).

-Distribution in Mojave/Habitat: F. octoflora grows in sandy soils along washes, hills, and in chaparral below 2000 m; it occurs throughout the Mojave Desert (Baldwin et al. 2002).
+Distribution in Mojave/Habitat: Festuca octoflora grows in sandy soils along washes, hills, and in chaparral below 2000 m; it occurs throughout the Mojave Desert (Baldwin et al. 2002).

 Flowers color and shape: The flowers are organized into a panicle of tight spikelets; the florets are awned (Smith and Aiken 2017).